bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 Connecting ...

 1. Right-click on the instance and select Connect.
-2. Select the SSH Tab.
+2. Select the SSH tab.
 3. Copy the example `SSH` Command (may need to run the `chmod` command to fix permissions).

 Exercise ...